Classes

 To register for a class, you’ll need the password that was included in the welcome document you received when you joined the Makerspace.
 If you’ve misplaced it, you can contact operations@rocmakers.org to obtain it.

 If you cannot attend a class for any reason, please cancel your reservation as soon as possible using the link found in your confirmation email.
-That way we can make sure anyone who’s on the waiting list can be added to the class!
+That way the next person on the waiting list can be added to the class!
+If you need to cancel within 24 hours of the start of the class, please email the instructor to let them know (contact information found on the registration page for class, and in your registration email).
+If for some reason you cannot find the correct contact, notifying staff (operations@rocmakers.org) is a suitable alternative.

 Woodworking Classes